nemo256/learn-ansible/README.md

 - Declarative Language: Ansible uses a human-readable language called YAML (Yet Another Markup Language) to define tasks, configurations, and playbooks.
 This makes it easy to write, understand, and maintain automation code.

-- Playbooks : Ansible organizes automation tasks into playbooks, which are a set of instructions for managing systems.
+- Playbooks and Roles: Ansible organizes automation tasks into playbooks, which are YAML files containing a set of instructions for managing systems.
+Playbooks can be divided into reusable and shareable units called roles, making it easier to structure and manage complex automation workflows.

 </div>